 Elaine Newton, Ph.D., Professor Emeritus of Humanities at York University, Toronto

 For over 40 years, Elaine has planned and conducted adult education courses throughout North America.
-This is the 30th year that she has presented our literature series Critic’s Choice and the 24th year she has presented Four O’clock at the Movies.
+This is the 33rd anniversary season of Critic’s Choice literature series and the 27th year she has presented Four O’clock at the Movies.
 She also initiated and taught the pioneering Artis—Naples seminar discussion program, the Questors, for 12 years.
 Elaine has worked as a book critic for Toronto’s The Globe and Mail, been a special consultant to the Ontario Library Association, led movie and theater discussions and served as a consultant to the North York Board of Education.
 She continues to conduct an annual lecture series at the Toronto Public Library and makes frequent guest appearances on TV and radio.
 Elaine has an enthusiastic and loyal following each season as she offers insightful commentary about contemporary fiction and motion pictures.